lsaffel/BSTs3/README.md

 return the height of a binary tree, recursively

 findMinMaxBST(root)
-find minimum and maximum values in a binary search tree and print them
+find minimum and maximum values in a binary search tree iteratively and print them

+findMin(root)
+find the minimum value iteratively in a binary search tree and return that value
+returns -1 if the tree is empty.
+Assumes all values in the tree are positive.

+findMax(root)
+find the maximum value iteratively in a binary search tree and return that value
+returns -1 if the tree is empty.
+Assumes all values in the tree are positive.

+findMinR(root)
+find and return the minimum value in the tree pointed to by root, recursively
+if the tree is empty, return -1.
+This assumes that the tree has only positive values

+findMaxR(root)
+find and return the maximum value in the tree pointed to by root, recursively
+if the tree is empty, return -1.
+This assumes that the tree has only positive values